actiquest-dev/sitesynth/README.md

 This overview is aimed at non-technical readers who want to know what lives in each folder and why it matters for the website's content and appearance.

-Favicon 32 shortcut icon 🤟
+Favicon 32 shortcut icon site manifest 🤟